sarvjeets/i-use-arch/README.md

 ## Rules

 Rules are simple:
-1. If an existing name is not already claimed, you can grab it.
+1. If a folder is not claimed, you can grab it.
 2. You can always modify a folder that you have previously edited, as long as your are using the same github username.
 Try to update your page once every 3 months to keep it active (see below).